study-ORCATech-cloud/docker-labs/Compose/LAB03-EnvironmentConfig/README.md

 - Docker Compose v2 installed
 - Basic understanding of Docker concepts
 - Completion of previous labs recommended

+## Important Instructions

+This lab is designed for hands-on learning.
+You are expected to:
+- Implement Docker Compose environment configurations yourself
+- Follow the TODOs in the provided YAML files
+- Test different environment configurations
+- Document your findings about how Docker environment management works

 ## Environment Configuration Concepts